AdobeDocs/commerce-knowledge-base.en/help/faq/general/monitoring-whitepaper.md

 This document provides information about Adobe Commerce infrastructure monitoring and notifications.

-Monitoring enables merchants, system integrators, and Adobe's internal teams to troubleshoot service availability and insufficient disk space.
+Monitoring enables merchants, system integrators, and Adobe's internal teams to troubleshoot site availability and insufficient disk space.

 ## Problem troubleshooting and resolution